busdk/.github/profile/README.md

 BusDK is currently **pre-release** and under active development: interfaces, schemas, and file conventions may still change, and not all modules are feature-complete.
 The long-term goal is [a suite of modules invoked through the `bus` command](https://github.com/busdk/busdk).
 Specifications and documentation live in [docs.busdk.com](https://docs.busdk.com).

+## Business Model

+BusDK will be distributed as free, ready-to-run CLI binaries, so anyone can download and use the tools immediately.
+The full source code and documentation are available to subscribers: during an active subscription you get access to the latest repositories, updates, and release history.
+All subscriber-accessible code and documentation are provided under the MIT License, so once you have access you may use, modify, and redistribute them under MIT terms.
+Subscriptions fund ongoing development, maintenance, and timely updates, and provide the simplest official way to stay current with BusDK releases.

 ## Modules (subcommands)

 - [bus-init](https://github.com/busdk/bus-init) — Workspace scaffolding: initialize a new BusDK workspace layout (e.g. `fi`) by creating the required directories, baseline schema-validated CSV datasets, and a root `datapackage.json`, deterministically and without running any git or network operations.